 The IPC and Advanced Energy Economy (AEE) completed their fifth and final round table with a 21st Century Electricity Systems CEO Forum in March in Boston to discuss regional strategies to accelerating the transition to a lower-carbon energy economy (more).
 Four roundtables with utility executives, advanced energy companies and regulators have been held to date in the last year at MIT, in San Antonio, Texas, Aspen, Colorado, and New York (click links to see discussion summaries).

-Tim Sturgeon of the IPC and Clair Brown of Berkeley publish the 2010 National Organizations Survey that examines the relationship between job quality and the domestic and international sourcing of business functions by US firms.
+Tim Sturgeon of the IPC and Clair Brown of Berkeley published the 2010 National Organizations Survey that examines the relationship between job quality and the domestic and international sourcing of business functions by US firms.
 More...